3-year-old birthday girl dies after Boise stabbing, suspect charged with murder

 “I don’t understand none of this, sir,” Kinner said.

-The jail roster lists Kinner's city of residence as Los Angeles, but Dinger at the court hearing said Kinner was homeless with no real ties to Boise.
-Kinner was in southern Utah in April and California in March.
+The jail roster lists Kinner's city of residence as Los Angeles, but an Ada County deputy prosecutor at the court hearing said Kinner was homeless with no real ties to Boise.
+Kinner was in Utah in April and Southern California in March.

 Boise Police Chief Bill Bones said Kinner was staying with someone at the Wylie Street Station Apartments last week, but on Friday was asked to leave.